-But as an intercultural student, member of an ethnic minority, or missionary kid, you might face additional obstacles and concerns.
+But as an intercultural student, member of an ethnic minority, or TCK/missionary kid, you might face additional obstacles and concerns.
 Will I be welcome here?
 How will I make the transition into this new culture?
 Where will I spend holidays and breaks?
 What happens if I get sick?
 What if I face discrimination or racism?

 Building Intercultural Connections

 The presence of students from other cultures adds a rich global dimension to campus and is incredibly valuable to this community.
 We have the practical things covered.
-Taylor Care, which provides telehealth medical advice 24/7, will take care of the majority of your health needs.
+The Student Health Center will take care of the majority of your health needs.
 Our campus police go the extra mile to provide a safe environment on campus.
 We’ll help you find a place to stay over a break.
 Beyond taking care of physical, social, and emotional needs, the Office of Intercultural Leadership and Church Relations goes a step farther.

 The years you spend on campus as a student can mark you for life, and our goal is to help you build connections on campus that will form you as an effective intercultural leader and Christ-follower.
 We work with all departments and the President’s office to aid faculty, staff, current and future students, as well as churches and church leaders, in taking steps towards celebrating and engaging in diversity and intercultural connections.
 You’ll find yourself supported by the entire community, including faculty and staff, the majority of whom live near campus and often open their homes to students during holidays and breaks.
 Read more about our approach.